saulpw/visidata/.github/ISSUE_TEMPLATE/loader-request.md

 ---

-We prefer to build loaders with folks that are intimately familiar with the nature of the format and its peculiarities.
+We love to build loaders with people that are familiar with the format and how it is used.
+Knowing about quirks and variations and usage-in-the-wild is very hepful.

-To that end, we require the following help:
+To that end, a new loader can be created quite quickly with the following:

-1) A sample representative data in that format.
+1) A small sample representative dataset in that format.

-2) A Python script which queries and engages with the data.
+2) A basic Python script which queries and dumps the data (possibly using an external package).